Keeping on top of the mess with kids

 Our office and the back patio of our deck are also sacred space.
 Again, they are allowed to be there but only with us.
 Our yard is tiny.
 Our kids are attracted to mud.
 As soon as we tell them the whole space is theirs, there is nowhere to sit with a cocktail that does not have muddy fingerprints all over it.
 We are ruthless about these areas…as soon as a muddy bowl comes around the corner and approaches my pretty white picnic table, there is a resounding “NO” from the lips of me and my husband.

 Let me ask you – do you remember your grandparents having lots of toys for you to play with?
 Do you remember being allowed to get whatever toy you wanted growing up?
 Do you REMEMBER how much Power Wheels cost?

 Every generation has its limits.
-With my parents, it was financial.
-Families didn’t make as much and toys were not as cheap.
-That has changed.
 So that means our parenting has to change.
 We must set limits, and that includes the areas of our living spaces.

 There are very few toys in our house that get used over and over.
 In fact, those toys were purchased years ago and have withstood the wear and tear of three children.
 It means they are probably good quality and inspire my children to get creative.
 Toys that do all the work for kids are short-lived and poorly loved.

 Invest in good toys that:

 - Inspire creativity: In our house, that includes Duplo, Lego, Magformers, Play-doh and craft supplies,